mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 ---

 ## Introduction
-This post will give you an overview of some command line tools that will be able help you to get the feeling on how your project is doing.
+This post will give you an overview of some command line tools that will be able to help you to get the feeling on how your project is doing.
 Most of the tools are widely available in the main Linux distributions and MacOS (some of them might need installation of [Homebrew][3] for Mac).
 On Windows it can be also made available via [Cygwin][2], or [Bash on Windows][1].

 The commands below have been run and tested on a MacOS machine, and might sometimes need some slight modifications to be run on a Linux or a Windows machine.
 However, it should be able to give an idea of what it is possible to do with these tools.
 I will also be linking to the documentation for each of the programs in the post.